intelops/qualitytrace/CONTRIBUTING.md

 We also use a few environment variables to configure the build.

 It becomes evident that it's not very practical during development to keep all this things in mind.
-We provide 2 main ways to build, run and test Tracetest:
+We provide 2 main ways to build, run and test Qualitytrace:

 ### Makefile

 We provide a [Makefile](./Makefile) with a few targets that helps build all the parts in a development configuration without a lot of intervention.
 The more common used targets are:

 1. **make help**: shows a list of commands with a description.
 2. **make build-docker**: builds the current code (web, cli, server) and packages it all in a tagged docker image.
-The default image will be "intelops/qualityTrace:ev"
+The default image will be "intelops/qualitytrace:ev"
 3. **make build-go**: build the cli and server only
 4. **make build-web**: build the web UI only
 5. **make run**: depends on the **build-docker** target.
 It build the image and starts a [docker compose stack](./docker-compose.yaml).
 The web UI will be available at `http://localhost:111633`